YiffFurryberg/yifffurryberg.github.io/README.md

-# zuckerborg
+# Zuckerborg Website
-A discord bot
+The website for the Zuckerborg discord bot